 Do Aero Helmets Make The Difference?

 Since aerodynamics became a marketing spark, many have continued to ask if the hype is real.
 If, indeed, aero helmets will make any difference in the overall experience in cycling.
 For all the specific factors mentioned as points to consider before purchasing a helmet, aero helmets have advantages over the traditional road helmet.

-In terms of safety, aero helmets uses the MIPS which have come a long way in innovation by using the slip plane concept.
-They generally come with a double layer of protective barrier that absorb the shock that comes from a fall.
+In terms of safety, aero helmets use the MIPS which has come a long way in innovation by using the slip plane concept.
+They generally come with a double layer of protective barrier that absorbs the shock that comes from a fall.
 With this design, the helmet is very efficient in preventing head injuries and concussions that may happen when a cyclist falls.